repisopg/AdvancedProgramming/README.md

 # AdvancedProgramming
+# Name: Lucy Thomas
+# Program: Cognitive Science of Language
+## Year: 4

-This is a line from RStudio
+>This is a quote!
+:blush: